Mutual Fund R-Squared Definition

 R-squared reflects the percentage of a fund’s movements that can be explained by movements in its benchmark index.
 An R-squared of 100 indicates that all movements of a fund can be explained by movements in the index.

 In different words, the benchmark is an index, such as the S&P 500, that is given a value of 100.
 A particular fund's R-squared can be considered a comparison that reveals how similar the fund performs to the index.
-If, for example, the fund's R-squared is 97, it means that 97% of the fund's movements (ups and downs in performance) are explained by movements in the index.
+If, for example, the fund's R-squared is 97, it means that movements in the index explain 97% of the fund's movements (ups and downs in performance).

 R-squared can help investors in choosing the best funds by planning the diversification of their portfolio of funds.
 For example, an investor who already holds an S&P 500 Index fund or another fund with a high R-squared to the S&P 500, will want to find a fund with a lower correlation (lower R-squared) to be sure they are building a portfolio of diversified mutual funds.